walkowl/spring-boot-starter-mvc-annotation/README.md

 # Spring Boot MVC annotation starter #

-This Spring Boot (2.x) starter provides annotation @LogWithMDC which can be used for marking Spring Bean method's fields and automatically puts them into MDC context at the beginning of the method and removes at the end.
+This Spring Boot starter provides annotation @LogWithMDC which can be used for marking Spring Bean method's fields and automatically puts them into MDC context at the beginning of the method and removes at the end.

+# Compatibility #

+Tested with Micros Spring Boot >= 2.2.0 (including 3.x.x)

 # Installation #